 But that doesn’t necessarily mean all their product claims are true, either.

 ✓ Their training materials are fairly comprehensive.

 When it comes Neora’s Success Packs, they do give you some useful stuff to get started on your business.

 Your training pack includes a success planner, some personal development materials from Neora’s CEO Jeff Olson, and a ton of sales training help.

-You also get product brochures, magazines to show potential customers, and a helpful online resource center with instructional videos and communication tools.
+You also get product brochures, magazines to show potential customers, and a helpful virtual resource center with online instructional courses, and communication tools.

 I used to think it was complete and utter BS myself.

 Until I got to know some super-successful entrepreneurs and noticed that they ALL think differently than most people.

 That’s when I realized that like it or not, mindset is everything.

 So cheer up, cranky pants.